hyorimitsu/hello-serviceweaver/README.md

 ### 3. Check communication to the API

-You can check communication to the API by the following command.<br>
+You can check communication to the API by the following command.
-If it is successful, a list of products will be returned as a response.

 ```shell
 make weaver-${PROCESS_TYPE}-test